 In pots inside, place them in front of the windows so that they are beautiful even in winter.

 In winter, they will prefer a cool room.

 In summer, do not hesitate to take them out if the conditions are favorable.

 The othonnas tolerate infrequent watering, and hate stagnant water, especially in heavy soil.

 The watering rate varies with the season, as your plant "evaporates" more when it receives a lot of light.

 How to do ?
 You can use tap water or reclaimed water.
 Sprinkle gently, and if you see water in the cup, empty it after watering.

 Othonnas can live or survive with very little nutrients!
 But if you want beautiful vigorous plants, a supply of fertilizer can help you.
 Just use a liquid fertilizer, geranium or tomato fertilizer is just fine.
 The special fertilizer for cacti is almost identical, but more expensive!
 Fertilize on every other watering during the growing season.

 Repot my othonna

-To facilitate drainage, place a layer of coarse sand in the bottom of the pot, gravel or even pebbles for large plants.
+To facilitate drainage, place a layer of coarse sand in the bottom of the pot, or even pebbles for large plants.